Bike and Barge Holland — Tulips and More!

 You can also visit the Cultural and Harbour Quarter with Weeshuisplein (Orphanage Square), the Catharinatuin (Catherina Garden, various hofjes (almshouses) and Museumhaven Gouda (Gouda Harbour Museum).

-We'll make a special visit to see, and of course enjoy, traditional Stroop Waffles made and sample chocolates from an original Gouda candy store.
+We'll make a special visit to see, and of course enjoy, traditional Stroop Waffles made fresh while we wait!

 Then there are 12 museums, whose priceless and unique collections have gained international fame.